 Lately, I have been coming across some interesting garden trends.
 Some are old and some are new, but to classify “what’s hot and what’s not” in gardening and landscaping trends is about as predictable as the weather.
 So, I thought I’d let you review my top 6 picks and you can decide ‘what’s hot’ and ‘what’s not’.

-The reason why I have chosen these 6 trends is that in 2012 we have become more focused on developing creative, comfortable and easy outdoor living spaces.
-We are extending our homes into the garden and vice verse.
+The reason why I have chosen these 6 trends is that in 2012 we have become more focused on developing creative, comfortable, and easy outdoor living spaces.
+We are extending our homes into the garden and vice versa.

 Glow Rocks Now Lighting Up The Outdoors